-We observe that the long-term discount rate assumption that we have adopted (5.50% per annum) does not materially affect the overall Discounted Central Estimate.
-This is because the vast majority of the future cashflows (more than 85%) are projected to be paid over the next 18 years.
+The reduction in the long-term discount rate has increased the Discounted Central Estimate by approximately \$7m.
+This adjustment is relatively small because the vast majority of the future cashflows (more than 85%) are projected to be paid over the next 18 years.